EmaB4r/todd/README.md

 # todd
 A Todo utility able to scan all files and subfolders
-in the current directory and report all `TODO: `s
+in the current directory and report all TODO:'s

 ## Compilation
 the makefile will compile todd.c and move it into the